Jahia/content-integrity/README.md

 ## <a name="how-to-extend"></a>How to extend?

-If you want to develop your own tests, for example in order to do some specific tests related to your own datamodel, you can develop them in a custom module, and register them into the content integrity service along with the generic ones.
+If you want to develop your own tests, for example in order to do some specific tests related to your own data model, you can develop them in a custom module, and register them into the content integrity service along with the generic ones.

 ### pom.xml